Stochastic Learning of Semiparametric Monotone Index Models with Large Sample Size: Introduction

-The rest of the paper is arranged as follows.
-In \autoref{section3}, we provide a brief review of the KBGD algorithm proposed in \citet{khan2022}.
-In \autoref{section4}, we introduce the KMBGD estimator and describe its statistical properties.
-In \autoref{section5}, we conduct some Monte Carlo simulations to evaluate the finite-sample performance of KMBGD estimator.
-In \autoref{section6}, we apply our algorithm to empirically study how aging affects the household risk aversion and investing decisions.
+The remainder of the paper is arranged as follows.
+In \autoref{section2}, I formally introduce the two-step fully subsample-based updating algorithm.
+In \autoref{section3}, I develop the asymptotic properties of the proposed algorithm.
+Then in \autoref{section4}, I propose a subsample-based inference procedure.
+In \autoref{section5}, I study the finite-sample performance of the proposed algorithm by conducting some Monte Carlo simulations.
+In \autoref{section6}, I apply my new algorithm to revisit \citet{helpman2008estimating}'s Probit estimation results.
 Finally, \autoref{section7} concludes.
-To save space, proofs of the lemmas and theorems are arranged to the appendix.
+All the proofs of the lemmas and theorems are arranged to the Appendix.